pytask-dev/pytask-julia/README.md

 ```

 You can also define environments for each task which will overwrite any other default
 with the `project` keyword argument.
-Pass an absolute path or a path relative to the
+Pass a path to the task module.
-task module.

 ```python
 @pytask.mark.julia(script="script.jl", project=".")